 Please click here to see the popup 1

-Vacuum dryersdo not require the use of desiccants.
-After material is heated with hot air, a vacuum is applied to it, which reduces pressure to a level below the vapour pressure of water.
-This causes the water to boil off at a relatively low temperature.
+Vacuum dryers do not require the use of desiccants.
+After the material is heated with hot air, a vacuum is applied to it, which reduces pressure to a level below the vapour pressure of water, causing the water to boil off at a relatively low temperature.
 This reduces energy consumption and is less likely to cause material degradation.